Puente-frontera-terrestre-entre-China-y-Vietnam

 The land border between China and Vietnam seemed very safe and orderly to me, as far as borders go.
 If you are traveling through Vietnam and feel like visiting China, don’t hesitate to cross this border and go into my favorite Chinese province, the exotic province of Yunnan.

-By the way, if you visit Yunnan, we organize trips from here!
+By the way, if you decided to go on a trip to Yunnan, we organize trips from here!
 You can check out the post about “Organized Trip to Yunnan: 13 Days with Driver and Guide” or “The Best Places to See in Yunnan“.
 If you liked the post, feel free to leave a comment or share it.
 Thank you very much and have a great trip!